 _README.md.
 For example: integration-mcafeeDam_README.md.

-Once the PR with the documentation README file is merged in to master, it will trigger an update to the Cortex XSOAR Developer Hub.
+Once the PR with the documentation README file is merged into master, it will become available as part of the Cortex XSOAR Developer Hub.
+The site is updated with the latest content on a daily basis.
 When the deployment is complete, the documentation will be available at the reference docs section.
 If you wish to preview how the documentation looks at the Developer Hub, before merging to master, you can either run locally the

 content-docs project to preview the Reference Docs site locally or create a PR at the content-docs repo.